ObolNetwork/charon/docs/configuration.md

 Flags:
       --beacon-node-endpoint string     Beacon node endpoint URL.
 Deprecated, please use beacon-node-endpoints.
       --beacon-node-endpoints strings   Comma separated list of one or more beacon node endpoint URLs.
       --builder-api                     Enables the builder api.
 Will only produce builder blocks.
+Builder API must also be enabled on the validator client.
 Beacon node must be connected to a relay to access the builder network.
       --data-dir string                 The directory where charon will store all its internal data (default ".charon") --feature-set string              Minimum feature set to enable by default: alpha, beta, or stable.
 Warning: modify at own risk. (default "stable")
       --feature-set-disable strings     Comma-separated list of features to disable, overriding the default minimum feature set.